 The Penguin Club is located onsite at all times.
 Our committee member and School teacher Sue heads up the Penguin Club, so your little ones are in great hands.

-We ensure that the chuld/adult ratio is adhered to ensure your child has excellet care and attention.
+We ensure that the child/adult ratio is adhered to ensure your child has excellent care and attention.

-The Penguin Club team will play take the children on woodland walks, play with the club toys, paint, draw, model with play doh, sing, dance and play games with them.
+The Penguin Club team will take the children on woodland walks, read stories, play with the club toys, paint, draw, model with play doh, sing, dance and play games with them.

 They will have so much fun!